All of the activities and services listed below are included in the holiday price

 Holiday group size (approximate)

-Minimum 4 people, maximum 16 people
+Minimum 4 and maximum 18 people (approximately)

 We always try to provide an approximation of the group size you can expect to be with for the duration of each of our holidays.
 It may be that you are joined by others for parts of your holiday (such as transfers and particular activities) but the above number reflects those you can normally expect to be with from beginning to end.
 If group size is something which is particularly important to you, please speak to our Travel Experts and they can suggest the best holidays for you.